 Set up your own limited company

 It is possible to set up your own limited company in Thailand and then ‘lease’ yourself out to Thai clients.
 Because all of the registration and documentation are in Thai, you will need local professional help to accomplish this.
-Setting this up is only practical if you have long term plans to work in the country and have a high demand skillset.
+Setting this up is only practical if you have long-term plans to work in the country and have a high-demand skillset.

 Work with an umbrella company in Thailand

-An ideal solution is to work with an umbrella company in Thailand, who will be an intermediary with your Thai clients.
+An ideal solution is to work with an umbrella company in Thailand, which will be an intermediary with your Thai clients.
 Considering the need for a visa sponsor and help to bridge the Thai language and cultural differences, an umbrella company is well suited for contractors that have found Thai clients.
 The umbrella company will withhold taxes, make social contributions and then issue a payslip each month.